teach-afp/www/input/lecture4.md

 * For the last combination, i.e., `(m >>= g) >>= f`, the associative monadic law tell us how we can rewrite it.

-* We then define program using the first two combinations and return
+* We then define `Program` using the first two combinations and return

   ```haskell
   data Program a where